FirelyTeam/firely-docs-forge/features/ForgeOptions.rst

 -  **Save with UTF-8 Byte Order Mark (BOM)**

    The UTF-8 BOM is a sequence of bytes at the start of a text file (0xEF, 0xBB, 0xBF) that allows the reader to more reliably guess a file as being encoded in UTF-8.

+-  **Xml declaration**

+   Xml documents can contain an Xml declaration that if present, must be the first construct in the document and it looks like this: ``<?xml version="1.0" encoding="utf-8"?>``.
+   Forge has three options that allow you to specify when Xml declarations are saved to a resource:

+   - Same as source
+   - Include
+   - Omit

+   Note that when saving resources that are newly created, duplicated or upgraded, the Xml declaration is included when the option is set to **Same as source** or **Include** and omitted when set to **Omit**.

 -  **Xml indent size**